LunarStorm97/archive/README.md

 ### 📜 License

 This project is released under [The Unlicense](https://unlicense.org).
-For more details, see the [LICENSE](./LICENSE).
+For more details, see the [LICENSE](./LICENSE)

 ### 🤝 Contribution

 Contributions are welcome.
-Please open an issue or a pull request to discuss any major changes before making them.
+Please open an issue or a pull request to discuss any major changes before making them